-Select a theme: The different themes change the visual layout of the table as well as enable different sets of colors to be used when colorizing data on the table.
+- Theme: The different themes change the visual layout of the table and enable different sets of colors to be used when colorizing data on the table.

-Show column and/or row headings: Toggles the display of optional headings for your columns or rows.
+- Show row headers + Show column headers: Toggles the display of optional headings for your columns or rows.
 The headings will display what the data type is in the column or row fields of your pivot table.

-Show cell headings: This allows for showing cell headers and also enables doing calculations -- total/average/min/max/count -- within individual cells on rows and columns.
+- Show cell headers: This shows cell headers and enables calculations — total, average, minimum, maximum, count — within individual cells on rows and columns.

-Use swimlanes: This option will place the heading for the first data object in Rows as the header across the top of the data.
-This is useful if the table is too long and you wish to make it easier to read (you can also just move the column to the Column target)
+- Use swimlanes for first row headers: This option will place the heading for the first data object in Rows as the header across the top of the data.
+This is useful if the table is too long and you wish to make it easier to read.
+You can also just move the column to the Column target.

-Allow table cells to wrap: This allows text wrapping to help limit the width of cells when displaying large amounts of information, such as the full descriptions of features.
+- Allow table cells to wrap: This wraps text to help limit the width of cells when displaying large amounts of information, such as the full descriptions of features.

 Chart your data